pankajshakya627/ParkingLotSystem/README.md

 # Parking Lot System

 ## Overview
-This repository contains the code for a terminal-based Parking Lot System.
-It's designed to simulate a parking lot with two levels, each capable of parking 20 vehicles.
-This application is built using Python and utilizes in-memory data structures for managing parking spaces.
+This repository contains a Python-based terminal application for a Parking Lot System.
+The application simulates a parking lot with two levels, each capable of accommodating 20 vehicles.
+The system is designed with in-memory data structures and follows modular programming principles.

+## Structure
+The project comprises two main files:
+- `ParkingLotSystem.py`: Contains the core logic of the Parking Lot System, including the classes and methods for parking management.
+- `ExecuteParkingLotSystem.py`: Serves as the entry point of the application with the `main()` function, facilitating user interaction through a command-line interface.

 ## Features
 - **Automatic Parking Assignment**: Assigns a parking spot to new vehicles.